ADGEfficiency/personal-blog/_drafts/favourite_fallacies.md

 > ... our first-person point of view of our own minds is not so different from our second-person point of view of others’ minds: we don’t see, or hear, or feel, the complicated neural machinery churning away in our brains but have to settle for an interpreted, digested version, a user-illusion that is so familiar to us that we take it not just for reality but also for the most indubitable and intimately known reality of all.
 That’s what it is like to be us - Daniel C. Dennet - From Bacteria to Bach and Back

-The introspection illusion is the mistaken belief that we have direct insight into the origins of our own mental states.
-Most of the mental processes that drive how we think, feel and act are hidden to our conscious awareness.
+The introspection illusion is the mistaken belief that we have direct insight into the origins of our mental states.
+In reality, most of the mental processes that drive how we think, feel and act are hidden to our conscious awareness.
 Part of the human condition is to be unaware of this, and instead make confident but false explanations of our behaviour.

 The usefulness of the introspection illusion is rather dark - it allows our subconscious to hide the reasons for our actions, allowing us to communicate to others a socially acceptable reason without knowing we are being deceptive.